What is Insomnia? Defining on the basis of symptoms and duration

 - Decreased concentration, performance or memory

-Short term (acute) insomnia or episodes of inability to sleep, generally lasts for a few days to few weeks (< 1 month) and settles down once the body clock adjusts with the passage of time.
-The term Chronic Insomnia (long term inability to sleep or sleep deprivation) is used when present for at least one month or longer.
-Some international guidelines define chronic insomnia as being present for 3 or more months and at least for 3 nights in a week.
+Chronic Insomnia (long-term inability to sleep or sleep deprivation) is the term used when present for at least one month or longer.
+Some international guidelines define chronic insomnia as being present for 3 or more months and at least for 3 nights a week.

-Inadequate sleep can lead to Sleepiness and tiredness during the day, Irritability, Decreased concentration, performance or memory.
-Decreased duration and quality of sleep have seen to be associated with increased long term risk of health issues like hypertension, heart disease, diabetes, and anxiety-depression.
+Inadequate sleep can lead to sleepiness and tiredness during the day, irritability, decreased concentration, performance and memory.
+Decreased duration and quality of sleep have been seen to be associated with increased long-term risk of health issues like diabetes, increased blood pressure, heart disease, and anxiety-depression.
 It also leads to the formation of dark circles under the eyes.

 Bed Time and Sleep Habits